microsoft/PowerPlatformConnectors/samples/Facebook/README.md

     ```

 4. Use CLI tool `paconn` to create a new custom connector.
 5. On Facebook developer dashboard update 'Valid OAuth Redirect URIs' under Products >> Facebook Login >> Settings.
 You can find the redirect URI on security page of your custom connector.

+## Supported Triggers

+As part of this sample following triggers are supported:

+* `When there is a new post on my timeline`: Triggers a new flow when there is a new post on your timeline.
+It is possible for this trigger to not activate for all posts since detection of a post must pass several privacy checks including a person's privacy settings on Facebook.

 ## Supported Actions

 As part of this sample following actions are supported:

-* `Get my Pages`: Lists all the pages that you own.

-* `Get feeds from my timeline`: Gets feed of posts from your timeline.
+* `Get my feed`: Gets the feed from your timeline.

-* `Get page access token`: Get a page access token for a page you own.

-* `Get Page Feeds`: Gets feed of posts from a page
+* `Get page feed`: Get posts from the feed of a specified page.

 * `Post to my page`: Post a message to a page that you own.

-   This operation requires page access token, which can be retrieved by `Get page access token` action.
+* `Get user timeline`: Get posts from a user's timeline.